niquion/niquion.github.io/about.md

 ![spw](https://github.com/niquion/niquion.github.io/blob/master/spw.png?raw=true)

 Despite this, I had a blast of a time making it and I especially had fun with the programming part, which made sense to me since I was always good with math, the process of learning by trial and error until everything works out is very satisfying to me.
 And so I decided to study game design in the Professional Institute Arcos, where I learned Construct2 and Unity.
+After completing my higher education I started working right away on various different proyects in Digital Gekko, where I mostly took care of programming and some planning.

 My way of working is pretty simple, if Im not interested in the proyect then I just do my part as well as I can and move on, but if I am invested then I can spend so much time working just out of passion and go above and beyond to obtain the absolute best result I can.
 I am definitely way more productive and hardworking when I have a passion for the project.